m-kupiec/compendium-typescript/README.md

 "adds additional syntax to JavaScript to support a tighter integration with your editor.
 Catch errors early in your editor." ([TypeScript](https://www.typescriptlang.org))

+"Describe the shape of objects and functions in your code.
+Making it possible to see documentation and issues in your editor." ([TypeScript](https://www.typescriptlang.org))

 "uses type inference to give you great tooling without additional code." ([TypeScript](https://www.typescriptlang.org))

 ## Getting Started